jaelpark/JPyPlotRatio/README.md

 r1 | int | Index of the numerator plot
 r2 | int | Index of the denominator plot.
 The plot style for the ratio will be inherited from this curve. style | str | Style for the ratio plot.
-Specify "errorbar" to always have point plot ratio curves
+Specify "errorbar" to always have point plot ratio curves **plotParams | dict | By default, the ratio plot will inherit its style properties from the main plot.
+However, those properties can be overriden by supplying them separately to `Ratio()`.

 Add systematic uncertainties with `plot.AddSyst(...)`: